Operate a Pool

 You will use the JSON when calling Stacking transactions from your pool operator address as outlined above.
 Remember that this may be different than your signer address.

-Generating your signature with Lockstacks
+Generating your signature with Leather Earn

 At the time of writing, this has only been tested using the Leather wallet.

-You can visit lockstacks.com to generate a signer key signature.
+You can visit earn.leather.io to generate a signer key signature.
 Make sure you’re connected to the correct network.
 To generate a signer key signature, it’s important that you’ve logged in Leather with the same secret key that was used to generate your signer key, not the account that will serve as your pool operator address.
-Once you’ve setup that account on Leather, you can log in to Lockstacks.
+Once you’ve setup that account on Leather, you can log in to Leather Earn.
 Click the link “Signer key signature” at the bottom of the page.
 This will open the “generate a signer key signature” page.

 The fields are: